Help Protect Arizona’s Habitats

 Habitat varies from species to species, but it encompasses all of the needs of that species.
 It is the total environment upon which a species depends.
 There are four basic elements: food, water, shelter and adequate space.
 Also included is the arrangement of the basic elements to one another.

 An often overlooked need is “solitude” (or lack of disturbance).
-Many species of wildlife have negative (flight or fight) reactions to approaching noises, including OHVs.
+Many species of wildlife have negative (flight or fight) reactions to approaching noises, including from off-highway vehicles (OHVs).
 You can minimize impacts on wildlife by staying on designated roads and trails or in special-use areas.
 Never chase wildlife.

 Streams are exceptionally fragile.
 Take extra precautions where trails ford streams.
 Traveling along banks or through stream beds causes stream sedimentation, a process where the stream fills with silt, soil and gravel.
 The pools that once contained fish and other aquatic species become nothing but moist sand.
 Go directly from an established trail to the trail on the opposite bank.